metaory/mxflow-cli/README.md

   <img width="75%" src="https://raw.githubusercontent.com/wiki/metaory/mxflow-cli/assets/screenshot.png">
 </p>

-`mxflow` is a CLI task runner which is defined by a YAML config file.
+`mxflow` is a CLI task runner which is configured via a YAML config file.
 It searches for a `.mxflow/config.yml` in the current directory and parent directories recursively up which it then parses for commands and arguments

 ## Why?